DomiKamu/OhmerPrems/README.md

 QuadPercs module is available from OhmerPrems plugin, as both:

 - free version (limited to 4 drum machines) to any who want to try it (fully usable, no other limitation).
-- full version, reserved to *OhmerPrems* members.
+- full version (all 16 drum machines), reserved to *OhmerPrems* members.

 Free version: Oberheim DMX, LinnDrum, Roland 707, and Roland 808 (for a total of 90 instruments).

 Full version: Oberheim DMX, Drumulator, Korg KR-55, Korg Minipops, LinnDrum, Roland R8, Roland 606, Roland 626, Roland 707, Roland 808, Roland 909, Yamaha RX5, Yamaha RY-30, Casio RZ-1, Alesis SR-16, and E-MU XL-7, for a **total of 369 instruments!**

-QuadPercs embeds all drum samples (44.1 kHz 16-bit mono, streamed from RAM for best performance), with anti-pop feature (to avoid bad noised when you're changing drum machine and/or its instrument).
-Like KlokSpid and Metriks modules (provided from Ohmer Modules), QuadPercs is available as six models, shown by screen capture, top of this document, can be changed via right-click (context) menu.
+QuadPercs embeds all drum samples (44.1 kHz 16-bit mono, streamed from RAM for best performance), with anti-pop feature (to avoid weak noises when you're changing drum machine and/or its instrument).
+Like KlokSpid module (provided from Ohmer Modules), QuadPercs is available as six models, shown by screen capture, top of this document, can be changed via right-click (context) menu.

-**VERY IMPORTANT: QuadPercs operates at 44100Hz only!** if VCV Rack engine is set to another sample rate, the module is automatically disabled: all channel LEDs are turned on, and its dot-matrix display indicates "44100Hz", because internal samples are 44100Hz only (no internal re-sampling yet, but under consideration).
+**VERY IMPORTANT: QuadPercs operates at 44100Hz only!** if VCV Rack engine is set to another sample rate, the module is automatically disabled: all channel LEDs are turned on, and its dot-matrix display indicates "44100Hz", because internal samples are 44100Hz only (no internal re-sampling yet, but still under consideration).
 Changing Rack's sample rate to 44100Hz will return QuadPercs module(s) as operational immediatly.

 QuadPercs is very easy to use.
 The main key are... four buttons (one per channel).
-Default channel is always 1 (for version designed for VCV Rack v0.6.x, default channel was 4, instead).
+Default channel is always 1 (previous versions designed for VCV Rack v0.6.x, default channel was 4, instead).

 For each channel (labeled 1 to 4, from top to bottom), you can find, from left to right: